 The average consumer is fully aware of the dangers AI poses for misinformation, unethical use, and the exploitation of content creators.
 Because of these potential risks, companies using AI solutions must be upfront and transparent about their use.

 This is especially true of generative AI solutions.
 According to a Business Wire survey, 94% of respondents want transparency and regulation for generative AI’s use in marketing.
-Between generative AI’s unlicensed use of its “training materials” and its contribution to misinformation, many audiences view this technology with apprehension.
+Between generative AI’s unlicensed use of its “training materials” and its contribution to misinformation, many people view this technology with caution.

-Creating and maintaining a high level of transparency around your organization’s AI use may seem unnecessary, but building credibility and trust with audiences is crucial to growing and retaining your customer base.
-Toni Mantych, senior director of ServiceNow, says this about AI and consumer trust:
+Creating and maintaining a high level of transparency around your organization’s AI use may seem unnecessary, but building credibility and trust with audiences is crucial to growing and retaining your customers or audiences.
+Toni Mantych, former senior director of ServiceNow, says this about AI and consumer trust:

 We’re seeing the use of AI expand from turbo-charging intelligent content discovery and delivery to synthesizing new content.
 To realize the potential of AI-generated content, development teams will need to build user trust in the content.